GOV-449/499, Political Science

 - Review the article bibliography for additional relevant resource.
-If you identify an article of interest, go to the A-to-Z Journals List, search for the journal title, and then follow the links to go to the issue date that you need.
+If you identify an article of interest, go to the Publication Finder, search for the journal title, and then follow the links to go to the issue date that you need.

 - Save articles to your EBSCO folder for later use, easy access and creating citations.

 Step 5: Evaluate your search -- tweak and improve.

 - Change or edit your search query to include other important concepts from your thesis.
 (Click the Searching tab above for examples of efficient search strategies.)

 - In the EBSCO interface, click Choose Databases (shown below) to select and search additional databases simultaneously, or change to another database.
 Click Search to rerun the search in the newly selected database(s).